nicolasances/node-toto-api-controller/README.md

 Once started, the API Controller will listen on port 8080. <br/>
 It will also publish the following endpoints:
  * `GET /`          - Health check of the API

+## Version 13.0.0

+1. **Simplified JWT Token Verification**. <br>
+Custom JWT tokens are now verified without the need of an API call. <br>
+They are just verified by using the `jwt.verify()` method, that uses the secret (JWT Signing Key) to check the validity of the token. <br>
+If the key stored in your **Secrets Manager** is the key that was used to sign the token than the auth succeeds.

+That also means that:

+* `getCustomAuthVerifier()` in the `Config` is no longer needed (it has been removed from the interface).
+* `getProps()` should now return `customAuthProvider: "toto"` as part of the payload, if the service supports Toto Auth.
+* `getSigningKey()` is a new method that should return the JWT signing key used to sign Toto tokens (the key must be loaded from the secrets manager).

+2. **Multi-hyperscalers**<br>
+A Toto Microservice can now run on **GCP and AWS**.
+That means that concretely:
+    * Secrets are extracted from GCP Secrets Manager or AWS Secrets Manager based on the enviornment the Microservice runs in. <br>
+    The environment is made by:
+        * A Hyperscaler (env var)
+        * An Enviroenmtn (e.g. dev, test, prod)

 ## Version 12.0.4
 Added exports from the root of all exported modules. <br>